Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-Helen “Alyce” Lohr, 92, of Lees Summit, Missouri passed away March 4, 2026 following a lengthy illness.
+Helen “Alyce” Lohr, 92, of Lee's Summit, Missouri passed away March 4, 2026, following a lengthy illness.
 Alyce was born November 28, 1933, the second of seven children, born to Lee & Helen Lucas in Taylor County (SW) Iowa.
 Her family purchased a farm in Wayne County (SC) Iowa in 1946 where she went to school and graduated as valedictorian of her class.
-In her junior year she met Keith and soon knew they wanted to spend their rest of their lives together.
+In her junior year she met Keith and soon knew they wanted to spend the rest of their lives together.
 They were married November 8, 1952, a loving marriage lasting over 73 years.

 Following graduation, Alyce moved to Des Moines, Iowa where she worked as a secretary at the Iowa Conservation Commission.
 She worked more than two years until the first child (Steven) was born October 20, 1954.
 Shortly after, when Keith went into the army, she worked in an administrative position for an advertising company in Chariton, Iowa.
 After a few months, Keith was stationed at Fort Hood, Texas so she and Steve moved to Gatesville, Texas.
 On November 24, 1956, the second son (Gary) was born.
 Following discharge from the army they returned to Iowa where they farmed for two years.
 Keith then went to Simpson College in Indianola, Iowa and Alyce had to leave her boys with a sitter while she became the bread winner as secretary to the President of the college.

-Following graduation, another move to Liberty, Mo. where the third son (Ronald) was born September 15, 1962.
-Alyce was a full time mom and Keith worked for the Arthur Andersen Accounting Firm in KC.
+Following graduation, another move was made to Liberty, Mo. where the third son (Ronald) was born September 15, 1962.
+Alyce was a full-time mom and Keith worked for the Arthur Andersen Accounting Firm in KC.
 After a year, Keith joined Pfizer Inc. in sales and they relocated to Cameron, Mo. where they built their first new house.
 Four years later (1967) they were transferred to San Francisco, California then a year and a half later they were transferred to Ohio.
-In 1974 they were transferred to Lees Summit.
+In 1974 they were transferred to Lee's Summit.
 During these moves Alyce had to help the family adjust to new schools, churches, and friends which she did with great ability.

 Alyce was baptized in 1952 in the Methodist Church and as time progressed our family became members of the Baptist Church.
 Alyce did many jobs for and in the churches but for several years she managed funeral dinners, a big job but one she took great pride in doing.